sbangalore/sbangalore.github.io/_posts/2020-03-15-Resume-I-used-to-get-offers-at-Goldman-and-Amazon.md

 There are often over 100+ job applicants to each job.
 Hiring teams use applicant tracking systems (ATS) to reduce this down to a manageable number.
 Examples include **Taleo** and **Greenhouse**.
 You need to pass this to get over the first round.

-:point-right: ATS Friendly Resume Layout -- Use the layout described above with proper headings
+:point_right: ATS Friendly Resume Layout -- Use the layout described above with proper headings

-:point-right: Use 1 column
+:point_right: Use 1 column.
+Keep a 2 column resume (if you want) when you’re sending it to a recruiter or manager directly.

-Multi-column resumes are generally not very friendly to an ATS.
-Keep a 1 column resume for the ATS and a 2-column resume (if you want) when you’re sending it to a recruiter or manager directly.
+:point_right: No Graphics and Clipart

-:point-right: No Graphics and Clipart
+:point_right: Font: 11/12 pt Arial/ Helvetica

-:point-right: Font: 11/12 pt Arial/ Helvetica
+:point_right: Bolded words and Bulleted Lists.
+Use **standard** round bullets throughout your application .

-:point-right: Bolded words and Bulleted Lists
+:point_right: No Tables or Special Characters

-Use **standard** round bullets throughout your application
+:point_right: Save as a .docx Format

-:point-right: No Tables or Special Characters
+:point_right: Insert keywords in the posting into your resume.

-:point-right: .docx Format
+## The template